sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 5. The subscribers call receive events API.
 This supports all publishing sources transparently.
 The publishing sources could come and go anytime.
 6. The receiving API supports filtering by source.
 A receiver may choose to receive events from "BGP" & "SWSS" sources only.
 7. The events are sequenced internally to assess missed messages by receivers.
-8. The events reported are validate against YANG schema.
-Invalid messages are reported via syslog & event for alerting.
+8. The events reported are validated against YANG schema.
+Any invalid messages is reported via syslog & event for alerting.

 ### Event detection
 1. The method of detection can be any.